Even small changes to your daily habits can help you meet your HDL target. Your lifestyle has the single greatest impact on your HDL cholesterol.

 Some foods may have a healthy effect on blood cholesterol levels.
 Some options include:

-- Whole grains, such as oatmeal, oat bran, if using wheat make certain that it is wholegrain .
+- oat bran, if using wheat make certain that it is wholegrain.

-- Nuts, such as walnuts, almonds brazil nuts, and peanuts.
+- Nuts, such as walnuts, almonds Brazil nuts.